 Durability and moisture resistance

-If well designed and maintained, a vegetated roof can extend the life of their supporting structure and substrates.
+If well designed and maintained, a vegetated roof can extend the life of a conventional roof by some years.
 By preventing direct solar impact on waterproofing membranes, a green roof protects against damage from ultraviolet radiation and from constant heating and cooling of the membrane.
-A vegetated roof can extend the life of a conventional roof by at least 20 years and reduce regular maintenance costs.
 Similar benefits derive from using green walls that add an extra ‘skin’ of protection to a building, as long as adequate drainage and ventilation are provided behind it.

 Green roofs should be designed to last at least 50 years.
 Replacement of any components of green roofs can be relatively costly so key structural considerations include:

 - appropriate drainage